Table of Contents

 Pallor in lower palpebral conjunctiva:

 How (Technique)?
 Pull the lower eyelid down and compare the color of anterior part of the palpebral conjunctiva (attached to the inner surface of the eyelid) with the posterior part where it reflects off the sclera.
-There is usually a marked difference between the red anterior and creamy posterior parts.
+There is usually a marked difference between the distinctly red anterior and pearly white posterior parts.
 This difference is absent when significant anemia is present.
+1

 Use both your thumb to retract eyelids downward on both the sides simultaneously and as you do so, ask the patient to look upwards.